-- Identify the legal issues and key employment laws you have to navigate as a supervisor. - Review EEOC protected classes and review best practices to prevent discrimination claims. - Discuss strategies for creating a productive and safe working environment free from harassment. - Evaluate common employment situations and determine possible response strategies and resources needed for an appropriate response. - Begin the creation of a personal development plan to assist in the transfer of training from the classroom to the job.
+- > Identify the legal issues and key employment laws you have to navigate as a supervisor. - Review EEOC protected classes and review best practices to prevent discrimination claims. - > Discuss strategies for creating a productive and safe working environment free from harassment. - Evaluate common employment situations and determine possible response strategies and resources needed for an appropriate response. - > Begin the creation of a personal development plan to assist in the transfer of training from the classroom to the job.

-The information presented in the session "Navigating Legal Issues" and the attached materials are not intended to provide a comprehensive overview of all employment laws impacting supervisors in local government.
-They are meant to guide discussion on legal issues a supervisor may face.
-The materials were not prepared by an attorney and should not be solely relied upon in any particular situation to guide legal analysis.
+The information presented in the session "Navigating Legal Issues" and the attached materials is not an attempt to present a comprehensive overview of all employment laws impacting supervisors in local government.
+The materials were not prepared by a lawyer and should not be relied upon in any particular situation to guide legal analysis.